Corner detection: Moravec corner detection algorithm

 This is one of the earliest corner detection algorithms and defines a corner to be a point with low self-similarity.
-The algorithm tests each pixel in the image to see if a corner is present, by considering how similar a patch centered on the pixel is to nearby, largely overlapping patches.
+The algorithm tests each pixel in the image to see whether a corner is present by considering how similar a patch centered on the pixel is to nearby, largely overlapping patches.
 The similarity is measured by taking the sum of squared differences (SSD) between the corresponding pixels of two patches.
 A lower number indicates more similarity.

 If the pixel is in a region of uniform intensity, then the nearby patches will look similar.
 If the pixel is on an edge, then nearby patches in a direction perpendicular to the edge will look quite different, but nearby patches in a direction parallel to the edge will result in only a small change.
 If the pixel is on a feature with variation in all directions, then none of the nearby patches will look similar.

 The corner strength is defined as the smallest SSD between the patch and its neighbours (horizontal, vertical and on the two diagonals).
 The reason is that if this number is high, then the variation along all shifts is either equal to it or larger than it, so capturing that all nearby patches look different.

 If the corner strength number is computed for all locations, that it is locally maximal for one location indicates that a feature of interest is present in it.

 As pointed out by Moravec, one of the main problems with this operator is that it is not isotropic: if an edge is present that is not in the direction of the neighbours (horizontal, vertical, or diagonal), then the smallest SSD will be large and the edge will be incorrectly chosen as an interest point.